Can The Correlation Coefficient Be Negative

 Environmental Science

 • Climate Change: Scientists use correlation analysis to study the relationships between various environmental variables.
-For example, the negative correlation between forest cover and soil erosion highlights the importance of forest conservation.
+Here's one way to look at it: the negative correlation between forest cover and soil erosion highlights the importance of forest conservation.

 • Pollution Studies: Environmental scientists use correlation analysis to identify sources of pollution.
 If a pollutant is found to be negatively correlated with a certain environmental indicator, researchers can investigate the potential sources of the pollutant.